 Party in Interest

-A “party in interest” is the person or persons making the claim and any person including the Association or the Board who might be required to take acton or against whom acton might be taken in order to resolve the claim
+A “party in interest” is the person or persons making the claim and any person including the Association or the Board who might be required to take action or against whom action might be taken in order to resolve the claim.

 Rights of Employees To Representation

-The number of days indicated at each level should be considered as it maximum, and every effort should be made to expedite the process.
-The time limits specified may, however, be extended by mutual agreement
+The number of days indicated at each level should be considered the maximum, and every effort should be made to expedite the process.
+The time limits specified may, however, be extended by mutual agreement.

 Year End Grievance